Szymon-Michalak/iOS-Resources/blog/WhatDoesSetNeedsDisplayDo.md

 drawLineView.setNeedsDisplay()
 ```

-This call tosetNeedsDisplay()will in turn calldrawRect()which will actually redraw the line to reflect its new starting and ending locations.
+This call to `setNeedsDisplay()` will in turn call `drawRect()` which will actually redraw the line to reflect its new starting and ending locations.

-Here’s an example courtesy offujianjin6471 on GitHub.
-It may help to check out this project and play around with it to better understand `setNeedsDisplay()`’s role.